2022–23 Notts County F.C. season: August–October

-Macaulay Langstaff (pictured in 2024) was National League player of the month for August and September.
+Macaulay Langstaff (pictured in 2026) was National League player of the month for August and September.

 Notts County hosted Maidenhead United on the opening day of the season; Langstaff scored two goals on his debut in a 3–0 win.
 The first away game, a week later at Boreham Wood, ended 2–2, and was the first of three consecutive draws.
 Following a 1–1 draw at Gateshead, Notts hosted Chesterfield in their second home match of the season.
 After falling 2–0 down in the 55th minute, Luke Williams made a double substitution in an effort to salvage something from the game, with Austin and Scott coming on in favour of Jim O'Brien and Mitchell.
 The effects were immediate; Langstaff pulled a goal back in the 60th minute, and headed a second three minutes later from Austin's cross.
 The match finished 2–2, but Notts fell to tenth place in the league.
 The Magpies then won consecutive matches for the first time that season, with a 4–1 win at FC Halifax Town (which featured another brace for Langstaff) and a 1–0 home win over Solihull Moors.
 Notts County finished August in fifth place with twelve points from six matches.

 September began with a 5–0 away win at Dagenham in which Langstaff scored a hat-trick.
 Notts were then due to play Bromley at home on 10 September, but this match was postponed following the death of Queen Elizabeth II.
-When football resumed on 13 September, the Magpies won a fourth consecutive match, this time defeating Aldershot 2–0.
-The next game, played four days later at Dorking Wanderers, saw Dorking's James McShane score a hat-trick, including goals in the 90th and 95th minute, as Notts County's unbeaten start to the season was ended with a 3–1 loss.
-Notts were away again the following week, this time at York, with loanee Quevin Castro putting the Magpies 1–0 ahead after five minutes with a long-range free kick.
+When football resumed on 13 September, the Magpies won a fourth consecutive match, this time defeating Aldershot 2–0 at Meadow Lane.
+Notts County's unbeaten start to the season came to an end four days later in a 3–1 loss at Dorking Wanderers, but Notts won away the following week, this time at York, with loanee Quévin Castro putting the Magpies 1–0 ahead after five minutes with a long-range free kick.
 Although Fraser Kerr equalised for the home side, Langstaff restored Notts County's lead against his former club shortly before half-time, and scored a second in the second half to seal a 3–1 win.
 September ended with Notts in third place, taking 21 points from 10 matches.